Elisa Soriano Fisher: Work as a doctor

 Elisa Soriano started a double professional career, combining ophthalmology in various public institutions and in a private consultation, with the teaching of Hygiene, Physiology and Anatomy at the Escuela Normal Central de Maestras.
 After finishing her studies, Dr. Soriano participated in several conferences related to Medicine.
 One of her most important contributions was as a member of the Segundo Congreso Internacional de Ciencias Administrativas, where she presented together with the writer Blanca de los Ríos de Lampérez and the poet Sofía Casanova "La Cruz Roja Internacional en paz y en guerra".
 In 1921 Dr. Fisher became the first Spanish woman to hold an official position at the Hospital.
 For this reason, various tributes were held, including those by the ANME and the JUF which were held in the halls of the Palace Hotel and attended by some Spanish feminists such as María Espinosa and Dolores Velasco among others.
 Even in Redención, one of the first Spanish feminist publications, they picked up the story, by saying that she had the honour of being the first woman to hold an official position at the Hospital.
 Moreover, this publication said that the JUF could feel proud of having such a president.

 Medicine was her vocation, with it she intended to help other people and be independent.
 However, Soriano's main objective was to draw the attention of her fellow men.
 In addition, the director of the publication El Monitor Sanitario, Luis Ortega Morejón, wrote a biography about her, in which he asserted that Elisa was the one who had provided hin with the data and that she was the first woman to appear in his journal thanks to: “her capacity, preparation, intelligence and energy to always succeed in difficult missions”.
 Besides, he also talked about the very important achievements for which she had been honored with the position of professor in the Hospital Clínico de la Facultad de Medicina from which she resigned, according to Luis Ortega Morejón, due to the male chauvinism of the time.

-In 1927 Elisa Soriano, who was already part of the Asociación Internacional de Médicas (female doctors association), was named by the famous doctor and feminist Kate Carnpbell Hurd-Mead, president of the Medical Women International Association (MWIA), in an article she wrote after a visit to Spain.
+In 1927 Elisa Soriano, who was already part of the Asociación Internacional de Médicas (female doctors association), was named by the famous doctor and feminist Kate Campbell Hurd-Mead president of the Medical Women International Association (MWIA), in an article she wrote after a visit to Spain.
 In addition, Soriano approved the public examinations and obtained a place in the medical corps of the Spanish Marina Civil, becoming the first woman who landed to carry out this profession.
 There she worked for a whole year as a medical officer in two lines of passengers that covered the route to South America.
 After the Spanish Civil War, Elisa Soriano continued to work as a professor and ophthalmologist pediatrician.
 She promoted actively literary and cultural meetings.
 In 1962, two years before her death, she received the Medal of the City of Madrid.